CDCgov/MaRS/docs/index.md

 7. Allow the solution to cool on a stirring plate until you can comfortably hold the flask with your hands.

-8. Using a 10 μl pipette, add nucleic acid gel stain to the solution.
-For every 100 mL of buffer, add 5 μl of gel stain.
+8. Using a 10 uL pipette, add nucleic acid gel stain to the solution.
+For every 100 mL of buffer, add 5 uL of gel stain.
 Swirl solution to mix, making sure as little bubbles as possible are created.

 9. Pour the cooled solution into the gel device and ensure no bubbles are present.
 Place the comb into the gel and allow the gel to sit undisturbed for at least 15 minutes or until the gel has become firm (the color will change from clear to slightly milky in color).

 10. When gel has solidified, ensure the wells are aligned with the black (negative) nodes on the electrophoresis chamber and fill with buffer until it covers about a centimeter above the gel.
 Remove the comb by pulling it gently into an upward direction.

-11. Combine a mixture of 2 μl of orange dye and 8 μl of each sample and load 8uL of that mixture into each well.
+11. Combine a mixture of 2 uL of orange dye and 8 uL of each sample and load 8uL of that mixture into each well.

 12. Be sure to include a 1kb and 100bp reference dye ladders, one on each side of the gel (no orange dye necessary).